juanpc2018/x86_64-is-dead/README.md

 intel is "just a fab."
 MIPS died because it was fabricated with 130nm, same happened with AIM PowerPC G5 970MP CPU with 90nm, but with today technology, MIPS can be a game changer...
-POWER architecture is similar to Epyc / Threadripper, but with 4x Threads per core like Xeon Phi.
+POWER architecture leans to CISC side, similar to Epyc / Threadripper but with 4x Threads per core like Xeon Phi.

 Most operating systems are Not designed to take advantage of Many cores, are designed for Many Interrupts with Very Fast Cores "like intel".

+In the Future,
 Operating systems & Computers will split in 2,

-Many Interrupts with Fast 10-Core CPUS, vs.
+Many Interrupts with Fast Core CPUS, vs.

-1000-core/thread CPU with No interrupts.
+1000's-core/thread CPU with No interrupts.

 P.D.
 IF it does Not have at least 2x Thuderbolt ports its useless crap. $0usd in the used market.